stevenpencle/D6-LOA/README.md

 The _View_ namespace is where we define types that represent transient state messages between client and server.
 These types include:

 - **DocumentMetadata** Describes the information about a BLOB stored with the _StorageController_.
 - **EdatFooter** Describes the image resources and links for the standard FDOT application footer.
-The is a singleton type that is deserialized from _appsettings.json_.
+This is a singleton type that is deserialized from _appsettings.json_.
 - **EdatHeader** Describes the image resources and links for the standard FDOT application header.
-The is a singleton type that is deserialized from _appsettings.json_.
+This is a singleton type that is deserialized from _appsettings.json_.
 - **EmailMessage** Describes the structure of an email message for use with the _EmailController_.
 - **GraphData, GraphDataPoint, and GraphSeries** Represents data used for binding to _ngx charts_ and _chart-to-table_ components.
 - **StringRequest and StringReponse** Represents any string data payload between client and server.